WZSK: Sale to Bakner Family

 Melvin Bakner, known by his on-air name "Shorty King", formed Radio Everett, Inc. and acquired WSKE in July 1967.
 The call letters were changed to WSKE in November of that same year.
 Under Bakner's direction, the station boasted a country format, which became popular with local listeners.
 In 1979, WSKE applied for a power increase to 1,000 watts and installed a directional antenna system.
 Melvin Bakner's son Martin ("Marty King"), who had worked for the stations since his teenage years in the 1970s, continued working on-air until he was dropped from the staff in January 2002.

-WSKE petitioned for a frequency change again in the 1980s, and was granted a move to 1040 kHz and a power increase to 10,000 watts daytime and 4,000 watts, critical hours.
+WSKE petitioned for a frequency change again in the 1980s, and in 1983 was granted a move to 1040 kHz and a power increase to 10,000 watts daytime and 4,000 watts, critical hours.

 On April 27, 1987, Radio Everett, Inc. successfully applied for an FM license at 104.3 mHz.
 That station, operational beginning on March 15, 1988, became known as WSKE-FM and became a full simulcast of its then-same-named AM sister.
 The station allowed Everett to have local radio service after WSKE was required to sign off after local sunset.
 The FM broadcast 18 hours a day at that time.
 The AM station petitioned for and was granted a change of call letters to WZSK on May 3, 2000.

-Sale to Millennium Broadcasting
+Sale to New Millennium Communications Group

-The stations were sold to Millennium Broadcasting in 2001.
+The stations were sold to New Millennium Communications Group in 2001.
 In 2002, the two stations, which had been simulcasting its longtime country format, were split into their own separate identities.
 The AM station took on a news-talk format, while the FM retained the country format and the WSKE call letters.